2024 New York Democratic presidential primary: Delegates elected by district

-Voters elect state-level (at-large) delegates via presidential preference vote and directly elect congressional district-level delegates.
-Each campaign normally submits a slate to the New York State Board of Elections.
+Voters directly elected congressional district-level delegates, while state-level (at-large) delegates would be allocated by the party via the presidential preference vote.
+Each campaign would normally submit a slate of district delegates to the New York State Board of Elections.
 However, only the Biden campaign submitted a slate by the nomination deadline.
-As a result, the following congressional district-level delegates will be elected by default:
+As a result, the following congressional district-level delegates were elected by default: